seanofw/HalfMaid.Img/README.md

     \
     Just like `Image32`, this has dozens and dozens of methods for manipulating its pixels, and sensible operator overloads, and `Load()` and `Save()` and all the rest.

+If you need to treat images similarly regardless of their underlying pixel format, the above classes implement an `IImage` interface.
+It's usually better to work with the concrete classes, but you can be abstract if you need to be.

 ### Rational API

 Are you working in F#?
 Or do you just really like immutable data structures?
 We've got you covered too!